jeremyevans/quinto/README.md

 ## Setup

-The server is written in Go, so the first step is installing Go.
+The server is written in Ruby, so the first step is installing Ruby.

-After installing Go, make sure that the repository is placed in
-$GOPATH/src/quinto.
-Then install the dependencies:
+After installing Ruby, install the dependencies:

-    go get

-Then install the executable:

-    go install quinto
+    gem install -g Gemfile

-The server requires a PostgreSQL backend, which you can initialize via:
+The server requires a PostgreSQL backend.
+It's recommended you set up an application specific server and database:

+    create_user quinto
-    create_db quinto
+    create_db -O quinto quinto
     psql < schema.sql quinto

-You may need to set the DATABASE\_CONFIG environment variable to a PostgreSQL connection string before starting the server, see https://github.com/bmizerany/pq for details about connection strings.
+You need to set the DATABASE\_URL environment variable to a PostgreSQL connection string before starting the server.

 You can then run the server:

-    $GOPATH/bin/quinto
+    foreman

 ## Security